hashicorp/terraform-provider-azurerm/website/docs/d/monitor_data_collection_rule.html.markdown

 * `storage_blob_direct` - One or more `storage_blob_direct` blocks as defined below.

 * `storage_table_direct` - One or more `storage_table_direct` blocks as defined below.

 ---

 An `event_hub_data_source` block exports the following:

 * `name` - The name which should be used for this data source.
 This name should be unique across all data sources regardless of type within the Data Collection Rule.

 * `stream` - The stream to collect from Event Hub.
+Possible value should be a custom stream name.

 * `consumer_group` - The Event Hub consumer group name.